Radiant Floor Heating

 Homes that also need cooling require a separate water-to-air geothermal system with dedicated ductwork for cooling.

 In most applications, the water-to-water unit is connected to a buffer tank, where hot water is stored, and the radiant system pulls hot water from this tank to heat the floors of the home.
 Typically the home is zoned into 3-4 areas, each with its own thermostat controlling the radiant floor heat system.
 Automatic zoning valves simply turn on/off each zone of the home and a variable speed pump is used to increase energy savings of the system.
 The pump will automatically adjust its RPM's depending on how many zones are calling for heat, reducing pumping power requirements for the system.

-Although geothermal radiant floor heat systems do cost more to install, homeowners say it is worth every penny and they will never go back to a forced air system.
+Although geothermal radiant/pool heating systems do cost more to install, homeowners say it is worth every penny and they will never go back to a forced air system.
 The feeling of warmth coming from the floor and the fact no air is circulated in the home gives a feeling of comfort that is truly unique in comparison with traditional systems.

 Geothermal water-to-water ground source heating equipment can also be used for the heating of pools.
 These systems supply heat to a pool/spa in the most unique and energy efficient way by utilizing a three-way valve to direct heat gathered from the home and diverting it to the pool/spa for essentially "free" heating.
 Of course extra heating will be needed during cooler seasons of the year when it is not feasible to use the heat of the home, this is accomplished through the water-to-water system during these seasons at extremely high efficiency levels.